jeffhowarth/ee-edu/src/methods/map-raster-layers.md

 ---

-Here is a common pattern to visualize __single-band pseudo-color__ images:
+Here is a common pattern to visualize __single-band images with color__ (this includes both color gradient layers and nominal layers where a unique color displays each unique class):

 ```js
 var single_viz =